openstack/governance/reference/cti/python_cti.rst

 unittest running
 ----------------

-OpenStack uses testrepository as its test runner, which supports a number of things, most importantly to the expanded project is the subunit output stream collection.
+OpenStack uses testrepository and stestr as its test runner, which supports a number of things, most importantly to the expanded project is the subunit output stream collection.
 This is useful for aggregating and displaying test output.
 In support of that, the oslotest library is built on top of testtools, testscenarios and fixtures.
+The usage of the testrepository project is deprecated and things are being migrated to stestr which is an active and currently maintained fork of testrepository.

 Project Configuration